Erebot/Module_AZ/docs/src/Prerequisites.rst

 *   Erebot_API (some specific version may be required depending on this module's version)
 *   `Erebot_Module_Wordlists`_.
-This module provides several lists of words that the AZ game may use.
+This module provides several lists of words that the AZ game may use and adds its own dependencies.
 *   The :pecl:`intl` extension.

 Erebot (core) adds its own set of `prerequisites`_ which usually superseed